GrigoriiKushnir/PAD-L2-/README.md

 #### Dependencies

 This project uses jsonschema, lxml and dicttoxml libraries.
-The dependencies is stated in: `./requirements/local.txt`.
+The dependencies are stated in: `./requirements/local.txt`.
 Just execute
 `pip install -r requirements/local.txt`